d-a-t/cs1302-hw06/README.md

      nicely formatted `String`.
 Remember, you can always refer to the API documentation for the associated interface when trying to determine the layout of your lambda.

-1. Call the `printlnMappedMatches` using your newly created variables to filter out emails in the array referred to by `inbox` from our rival school.
+1. Call the `printlnMappedMatches` using your newly created variables to print out emails in the array referred to by `inbox` that do not come from GA Tech.
+In other words, we don't want to receive any emails from a "gatech.edu" address. :)

    Make sure to provide sufficient output so that an instructor/TA will be able to easily tell that everything is working properly.
 See the previous checkpoint for an example of appropriate output.